AnkitaSinghIE/Algorithm_Visualiser/README.md

 # Algorithm_Visualiser
-###  Project on the deomonstration of Basic Algorithm based on data structure
+###  Project on the demonstration of Basic Algorithm based on data structure
 #### Technology Used : HTML,CSS,JavaScript
 # Project
 1. N-Queens Problem